Iterations of symplectomorphisms and p-adic analytic actions on the Fukaya category: Background on Fukaya categories

 where the structure maps are defined analogously.
-A short way to define them is as follows: extend $\cF(M,\Lambda)$ by adding $\tilde L$, and these are the corresponding Yoneda modules.
+These modules are defined as follows: we extend $\cF(M,\Lambda)$ by adding $\tilde L$, and these are the corresponding Yoneda modules.
 We denote the restriction of right and left Yoneda modules corresponding to $\tilde L$ to $\cF(M,\Lambda)$ by $h_{\tilde L}$ and $h^{\tilde L}$ respectively.
 If $\tilde L$ is not transverse to all $L_i$, one can apply a small Hamiltonian perturbation.
-Different Hamiltonian perturbations give rise to quasi-isomorphic modules over $\cF(M,\Lambda)$. \begin{note} Throughout the paper, we will omit the signs and write $\pm$, as they are standard, similar to above where we wrote $\sum \pm T^{E(u)}$ for the coefficients of the $A_\infty$-structure maps.
+Different Hamiltonian perturbations give rise to quasi-isomorphic modules over $\cF(M,\Lambda)$. \begin{note} Throughout the paper, we will omit the signs and write $\pm$, as they are standard (similar to above where we wrote $\sum \pm T^{E(u)}$ for the coefficients of the $A_\infty$-structure maps).
 Most of the sums we have are merely deformations of standard formulas and the signs do not change.
 For example, in the sums (\ref{eq:structurenovikov}), (\ref{eq:padicstructuremaps}), (\ref{eq:structuregenericnovikov}) and (\ref{eq:padicgenericstructuremaps}), one obtains the diagonal bimodule by putting $z=1$ (or $t=0$), and the signs are the same as those of the diagonal bimodule (and those of the $A_\infty$-structure coefficients).
 Similarly, the sums (\ref{eq:structurealgyoneda}), and (\ref{eq:structurealgyonedafamily}) share the same signs as the formulas defining the right Yoneda module. \end{note} Throughout the paper, we will work with smaller fields of definition for the Fukaya category.
 In other words, if $K\subset \Lambda$ is a subfield containing all the coefficients $\sum\pm T^{E(u)}$ defining the $A_\infty$-structure, then one could as well follow the definition above to obtain a $K$-linear $A_\infty$-category, which we denote by $\cF(M,K)$.
-By base change along the inclusion map $K\to \Lambda$, one obtains the original category $\cF(M,\Lambda)$.
-If $K$ is a smaller field of definition and $\mu:K\to Q$ is a field extension, one obtains a category via base change, and we denote this category by $\cF(M,Q)$, omitting $\mu$ from the notation (for us, $Q$ will be the field of $p$-adics for some prime $p$ or a finite extension of it).
+By base change along the inclusion map $K\to \Lambda$, one obtains the original category $\cF(M,\Lambda)$ (in other words, $\cF(M,\Lambda)=\cF(M,K)\otimes_K\Lambda$).
+If $K$ is a smaller field of definition and $\kappa:K\to Q$ is an arbitrary field extension, one obtains a category via base change, and we denote this category by $\cF(M,Q):=\cF(M,K)\otimes_K Q$, omitting $\kappa$ from the notation (we will later specialize to the case where $Q$ is the field of $p$-adics for some prime $p$ or a finite extension of it).